Another thread in the tapestry of stellar feedback: X-ray binaries: Introduction

 Assuming that SNF is dominant, the classic work of \citet{DekelSilk1986} found that `The critical condition for global gas loss as a result of the first burst of star formation is that the virial velocity be below a critical value on the order of 100 km $\rm s^{-1}$'.
 However, some of the lowest-mass dwarfs (with virial velocities $\approx$10 $\rm km ~s^{-1}$) appear to somehow retain gas after the first episode of star formation \citep[see, e.g., ][]{Irwin+2007}; hence in some cases feedback seems remarkably weak.
 Yet feedback may often need to be strong in order to match the observed dwarf galaxy population with the predictions of CDM \citep[see, e.g.,][]{Koposov+2009}.
 Continuing inadequacies in our understanding of stellar feedback is one of the possible explanations suggested by \cite{Sawala+2011} for the fact that models of galaxy formation and evolution in $\approx 10^{10} {\rm ~M_{\odot}}$ halos produce results apparently inconsistent with observations.
 For such reasons we must continue to examine all possible feedback mechanisms.

 In this paper, we argue that another source of stellar feedback -- X-ray binaries (XBs) -- should be included in galaxy modelling \citep[see also][]{Cantalupo2010}.
-X-ray binary feedback (XBF) should be especially important at low metallicity and hence in the early epochs of galaxy formation \citep[see also the independent work of][]{Mirabel+2011}.
-We emphasise how the properties of XBF seem qualitatively different to those of SN feedback, and that these differences are interesting and important.
+X-ray binary feedback (XBF) should be especially important at low metallicity and hence in the early epochs of galaxy formation \citep[see also the independent work of][]{Mirabel+2011}.\footnote{\citet{Power+2009} previously considered the contribution of XB photoionisation to reionisation; see the \textit{Note Added In Proof}.} We emphasise how the properties of XBF seem qualitatively different to those of SN feedback, and that these differences are interesting and important.
 We also argue that the stochastic variation in XBF should be expected to be more significant than for SNF.
 Partly for that reason, XBF seems promising in helping to explain the complex star-formation histories and diversity of very low-mass dwarf galaxies.
 We also note that strong XBF can begin before strong SNF, which may allow XBF to modify the effects of SNF.